digitalservicebund/postgres-forward-pod/README.md

 ## Set up a forwarder-pod

+At first login to the cluster `dsctl auth kube`.

 This will create a new pod with the sole purpose to connect to the database via port forwarding from local to this pod:

 ```bash